 - Select your content according to your areas of expertise.

-An important step is to choose your content based on your theme and then to refine it more and more to have a multitude of content topics to write.
-It's like a funnel; you have to go from general to specific.
+Choose your content based on your theme and then refine it to have a variety of topics to cover.
+It's like a funnel.
+You have to go from general to specific.

-After having listed your themes and having them broken down into different topics, you will have to rank them according to their priority in order to begin writing content with high added value or where you feel most comfortable.
+After listing your themes and breaking them down into different topics, rank them according to their priority.
+Then you can begin writing valuable content by starting with the most important topics.

 List your keywords

-Before starting the production of your content, according to your themes, you must list your key expressions and then expand upon them with synonyms.
+Another good idea is to list your key expressions and then expand upon them with synonyms.

-Use any of these keyword generators to search for those with a high volume of search and a low level of competition in order to improve your SEO :
+Use any of these keyword generators to look for frequently-searched keywords with lower competition to improve your SEO :

 - Google Keyword Planner (free)